• Aluminum Ingot With High Purity 99.7% 99.9% With Best Price System 1

 In the purchase of product within three working days, We will arrange the factory delivery as soon as possible.
 The pecific time of receiving is related to the state and position of customers.Commonly 7 to 10 working days can be served.

-Q: What is the tensile strength of aluminum ingots?
+Q: What are the different coating processes for aluminum ingots?

-Q: How are aluminum ingots used in the production of furniture?
+Q: How are aluminum ingots used in the production of modular buildings?

 Send your message to us